Rakon Price Reaches $0.0934 on Major Exchanges (RKN)

 About Rakon

 Rakon was first traded on April 15th, 2019.
 Rakon’s total supply is 285,714,286 tokens and its circulating supply is 242,857,143 tokens.
-Rakon’s official message board is medium.com/@rakontoken.
-The official website for Rakon is rkntoken.io.
+The official message board for Rakon is medium.com/@rakontoken.
+Rakon’s official website is rkntoken.io.
 Rakon’s official Twitter account is @rakonrkn and its Facebook page is accessible here.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Rakon directly using US dollars.
-Investors seeking to acquire Rakon should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Rakon using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Rakon directly using US dollars.
+Investors seeking to acquire Rakon should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rakon using one of the aforementioned exchanges.

 Receive News & Updates for Rakon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rakon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.